Port Regis Prep School

-A co-ed day and boarding school for ages two to 13 - one of the great Prep schools where you'll find outstanding facilities and results, and a huge amount of fun
+A co-ed day and boarding school for ages two to 13 - one of the great Prep schools in the country, where you'll find outstanding facilities and results, and lots of fun

 What?
 Where?
 Port Regis is a co-ed, day/boarding prep school for children aged two to 13 in a stunning mansion in the heart of Motcombe Park in Dorset, with Shaftesbury and Gillingham within throwing distance, and Salisbury and Frome each about 20 miles further.
 300 pupils make this glorious 150-acre setting their home for at least most of the day (although there is a near-90% take up rate of boarding in the top two years).
 The main house was built in 1894 for aristo Richard Grosvenor and the school made it their home post-war after moving from Broadstairs, following a short jaunt camping out at Bryanston School while the house was renovated.
 Girls were welcomed into the fold in 1976.